-After you are approved for a JCPenney store credit card (either in-store or online) you will receive a 20%-off coupon (until March 7th, 2018) toward apparel or 5% off appliances which can save you a lot of money. (some exclusions apply to this offer – be sure to check the terms and conditions when you sign up).
+After you are approved for a JCPenney store credit card (either in-store or online) you will receive a 20%-off coupon (until November 14, 2018) toward select apparel or 5% off select appliances which can save you a lot of money. (some exclusions apply to this offer – be sure to check the terms and conditions when you sign up).

 Every time you use your JCPenney credit card, you receive one point for every $1 you spend.
 When you reach 200 points, you receive a $10 coupon to use on your next purchase.
 There is a limit of 2,000 points that you can earn on a single purchase, regardless of how much you spend.
 Keep in mind, also, that because this card is a closed-loop credit card, you will only be able to use it at JCPenney stores and at Sephora stores located inside JCPenney.

 About Store Credit Cards

 One of the benefits to store credit cards is that gaining approval tends to be easier than with bank issued, general-purpose credit cards, so this can be a great way to get your credit in better shape.
 Even though you might not have a good credit score, it’s possible you can still be approved for a store card with a lower credit limit, but remember, in most cases, store credit cards carry higher APRs.
 Some store cards will even raise your limit if you make monthly payments on time, but this also depends on the issuer’s terms and conditions.